AN ESSAYIST DISCUSSES THE CHALLENGE OF MAKING MORE TIME FOR FACE-TO-FACE INTERACTION IN A TECH ERA.

 “I wonder if I am losing contact with my patients.
 After all, taking time to catch up with the goings-on in my patients’ lives is a really joyful part of what I do.”

 What would happen if, as the doctor argues in this essay, optometrists took more time spending quality time with a patient instead of always filling out forms and checking off boxes?
-And what might this look like in your practice?
+And what might being present with your patients look like in your practice?

 Read the fully essay here.